What is social care?

 Families in England can find out about services on your local authority’s website as part of their ‘local offer’ (which you can search for).

-Local authorities do have the power to charge for services they provide under the Children Act 1989 and the Chronically Sick and Disabled Persons Act.
-Local authorities in Northern Ireland and Scotland also have powers to charge under similar legislation.
+Although local authorities in England don’t usually charge for services they provide to children, it’s important to know that they can under the Children Act 1989 and the Chronically Sick and Disabled Persons Act.

-If it does charge, each local authority/trust will have its own charging policy, and it is usually your income and savings as a parent that are taken into account.
-Your child’s Disability Living Allowance shouldn’t be taken into account, and you should not be asked to pay more than you can afford.
+If it does charge, each local authority/trust will have its own charging policy, and it is usually your income and savings as a parent that would be taken into account.
+Your child’s Disability Living Allowance (DLA) shouldn’t be taken into account, and you should not be asked to pay more than you can afford.
 If you get Working Tax Credit or Child Tax Credit (paid at a rate above the family element) or Income Support or income-related Employment and Support Allowance, you should not be charged for Children Act services.
 You should also not be charged for advice, information and counselling services, regardless of your financial situation.

 The same charging rules apply to services for carers of disabled children.